By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Dr. John Watson’s personal background

-Dr. John Watson’s wild promiscuous life in the University of Chicago (later he had no choice and had to be more careful) indicates that during his teaching career he had a strong interest in females’ furry objects.
-While getting older, he definitely had more and more rivals among male students, in his pursuit of “furry objects”.
+Dr. John Watson’s wild promiscuous life in the University of Chicago (later he had no choice and had to be more careful) indicates that during his teaching career he had a strong interest in females’ furry objects (females sexual organs were pubic hair grows).
+While getting older, he definitely had more and more rivals among male students (who were much younger), in his pursuit of “furry objects”.
 Hence, Dr. Watson’s mind was preoccupied with an image of younger male students.
 He probably did not like them since many females would choose younger mates for their relationships.
 How could Dr. Watson solve this problem with his sexual frustration?
 In order to have less male rivals and have access to more “furry objects”, Dr. Watson’s mind, consciously or subconsciously, designed an experiment to condition young males to furry objects.
 It could be done with an anticipation of the direct effects of the future or as a symbolic sign for younger males to back up.
 Why and how could this negative conditioning work?

 Indeed, at a certain stage of an average male-female relationship, the male can get an access to her furry object.
 However, if this male was conditioned to furry objects, he could experience a (designed) disaster: the conditioned fear stimulus could pop up.
 As a result, the conditioned male would have to back up.
 What would happen next with this female longing for attention and companionship?
 Here would be an arrival of Dr. John Watson, a savior on a white horse, with no fear, and his tool erect.